-Ensuring programmed activities and experiences take into consideration the individual needs of all children, including any children with epilepsy and non-epileptic seizures R V V √ Ensuring that children with epilepsy and non-epileptic seizures are not discriminated against in any way √ √ √ Ensuring that children living with epilepsy and non-epileptic seizures can participate in all activities safely and to their full potential V 1 V Encouraging their child to learn about their epilepsy and non- epileptic seizures, and to communicate with service staff if they are unwell or experiencing symptoms of a potential seizure.
-V Immediately communicating any concerns with families regarding the management of children with epilepsy at the service R V V V Communicating any concerns to families if a child's epilepsy is limiting his/her ability to participate fully in all activities √ √ √ 1 √ Following appropriate reporting procedures set out in the Incident, Injury, Trauma and Illness Policy in the event that a child is ill, or is involved in a medical emergency or an incident at the service that results in injury or trauma R R R R Organising general epilepsy management information sessions for families of children enrolled at the service, where appropriate.
-Information identifying which students within the service have a diagnosis of epilepsy, or student specific information, should only be shared with other parents/ guardians if consent has been gained from the Parent/ Guardian of the child with Epilepsy. ٧
+Plan, seizure record and Emergency Medical Management Plan for each child with epilepsy Ensuring that induction procedures for casual and relief staff include information about children attending the service who have been diagnosed with epilepsy and non-epileptic seizures, and the location of their medication and management plans R V Ensuring programmed activities and experiences take into consideration the individual needs of all children, including any children with epilepsy and non-epileptic seizures R V V V Ensuring that children with epilepsy and non-epileptic seizures are not discriminated against in any way R V V V Ensuring that children living with epilepsy and non-epileptic seizures can participate in all activities safely and to their full potential R V V V Encouraging their child to learn about their epilepsy and non- epileptic seizures, and to communicate with service staff if they are unwell or experiencing symptoms of a potential seizure.
+V Immediately communicating any concerns with families regarding the management of children with epilepsy at the service V V V Communicating any concerns to families if a child's epilepsy is limiting his/her ability to participate fully in all activities √ V V √ √ Following appropriate reporting procedures set out in the Incident, Injury, Trauma and Illness Policy in the event that a child is ill, or is involved in a medical emergency or an incident at the service that results in injury or trauma R R R Organising general epilepsy management information sessions for families of children enrolled at the service, where appropriate.
+Information identifying which students within the service have a diagnosis of epilepsy, or student specific information, should only be shared with other parents/ guardians if consent has been gained from the Parent/ Guardian of the child with Epilepsy.
+V